 Last but not least, this Cocomelon version of the classic Pin the Tail on the Donkey game is so much fun for little guests.
 There is no limit to the number of players with this one.
 Just print off the nose piece page as many times as needed.

 How to play Pin the Nose on Cocomelon (pin the tail on the donkey)

-Download and print off our Pin the Nose on Cocomelon game on Etsy.
+Start by downloading and printing off our Pin the Nose on Cocomelon game.
 Cut out the circle noses with scissors or using a 2” circle punch.
 Tape up the board game onto a wall, at the height that is best for all of the party guests.
 Grab a bandana and tie it around the first player’s head, covering their eyes.
 Write players’ names on a nose piece and hand it to them with some tape on the back.
 Spin the player a few times, stopping them in the direction of the board game hanging on the wall.
 Player walks forward and tries to get the nose as close as possible to Cocomelon’s nose.
 Repeat with all players.
 Player that gets their nose closest wins!

 Much love and aloha,

 Stacey + Niki